Fructosamine Test for Cats: What to Expect

 If your cat is taking insulin, here is what you can expect.
 If your cat’s fructosamine test comes back normal and your cat doesn’t have any signs of high blood sugar at home, then your veterinarian will likely recommend that you don’t change anything about your cat’s routine.
 They’ll likely ask you to come back in 6 months to repeat the test.

-If your cat’s fructosamine test comes back too high, then your veterinarian will highly increase your cat’s insulin dosage, recommend that you switch foods, or both.
+If your cat’s fructosamine test comes back too high, then your veterinarian will likely increase your cat’s insulin dosage, recommend that you switch foods, or both.
 If your cat’s fructosamine test comes back too low, then your veterinarian will reduce the insulin dosage.
 In either case, you will likely be asked to authorize your cat to be retested in 3-4 weeks to check if those changes help regulate your cat’s blood sugar, which is the end goal.

 If your cat is prescribed Bexacat, recommended monitoring includes glucose curves and fructosamine tests at 2, 4, and 8 weeks after starting treatment (1).
 If these tests show that your cat’s average blood glucose is too high, they will need to stop taking Bexacat and transition to insulin.
 If your cat is responding well to Bexacat treatment after 8 weeks, they will be re-checked every 3 months (or as medically indicated).